 Safety is our top priority.
 EverGreene Architectural Arts, Inc. strives to be an industry leader in environmental health and safety issues specific to the historic built environment.
 Our safety policies are taken seriously, and we are proud to be at the cutting edge of safety and loss control for architectural and fine arts conservation firms of our size.
-EverGreene is proud to hold an Experience Modification Rate (EMR) of .8 and we continuously strive to eliminate hazards and prevent injuries to work in safe environments all over the country.
+EverGreene continuously strives to eliminate hazards and prevent injuries to work in safe environments all over the country.

 TRAINING & CERTIFICATION